telerik/winforms-docs/gridview/columns/converting-data-types.md

 __Setting the DataTypeConverter property of the column__

 The first approach to apply type converters is to create the desired column and assign its DataTypeConverter property.
-This approach is handy when you using non-business objects (such as  DataTable) or your business objects’ properties  do not have TypeConverterAttribute applied.#_[C#] Applying TypeConverter_
+This approach is handy when you using non-business objects (such as  DataTable) or your business objects’ properties  do not have TypeConverterAttribute applied.

+#### Applying TypeConverter

 {{source=..\SamplesCS\GridView\Columns\ConvertingDataTypes.cs region=applyingTypeConverters}}
 {{source=..\SamplesVB\GridView\Columns\ConvertingDataTypes.vb region=applyingTypeConverters}}